 when to use it: you're trading IB breakouts and want to know if the move is likely to sustain through the session close. this matters most if you're holding positions into end of day rather than taking quick scalps.

-how to read it: a high percentage of closes above the IB high on breakout-up days means the move tends to stick. a high percentage of closes back inside the range means breakouts tend to fail or reverse by end of day. this directly shapes your exit strategy — if most breakouts close back inside, holding to end of day is fighting the data.
+how to read it: a high percentage of closes above the IB high means breakouts up tend to stick. a high percentage of closes back inside the range means breakouts tend to fail or reverse by end of day. this directly shapes your exit strategy. if most breakouts close back inside, holding to end of day is fighting the data.

 by double break

-this is another IB-specific subreport. double-break days are the choppiest, most frustrating sessions for breakout traders. instead of avoiding them entirely, this data tells you what tends to happen after the whipsaw.
+this is an IB-specific subreport. double-break days are the choppiest, most frustrating sessions for breakout traders. instead of avoiding them entirely, this data tells you how likely the first break is to get reversed into a double break.

-when to use it: you're getting stopped out on IB trades and suspect double breaks are the cause. or you want to build a strategy specifically for double-break days — some traders wait for both sides to break and then trade in the winning direction.
+when to use it: you're getting stopped out on IB trades and suspect double breaks are the cause. or you want to know, once the first side breaks, how much room you need to give the trade before the opposite side gets tagged.

-tip: combine with by-size. tight IBs tend to double-break more often because the range is narrow enough that normal volatility can take out both sides. knowing this helps you filter — a double break on a 5-point IB is noise; a double break on a 30-point IB is a different story.
+tip: combine with by-size. tight IBs tend to double-break more often because the range is narrow enough that normal volatility can take out both sides. a double break on a 5-point IB is noise; a double break on a 30-point IB is a different story.

 by levels